xworldcraft/jq-live/README.md

-# jq-live README
+# jq-live

-This is the README for your extension "jq-live".
-After writing up a brief description, we recommend including the following sections.
+jq live is a vscode extension for using jq to query json file.

 ## Features